 How can I make dress up time beneficial for Baby?

-While Baby is this age, you probably won’t see him engaging in very detailed pretend play.
+While Baby is this age, you probably won’t see them engaging in very detailed pretend play.
 But for now, you can use dress up and pretend play to encourage Baby to learn, to think creatively, and to exercise certain skills.
-It might seem too easy, but when it comes to dress-up and other kinds of pretend play, giving Baby lots of undirected free-play time to explore is the best way to encourage him to make the most of his dress-up adventures.
-Let Baby loose in the costume box and see what he comes up with!
+It might seem too easy, but when it comes to dress-up and other kinds of pretend play, giving Baby lots of undirected free-play time to explore is the best way to encourage them to make the most of their dress-up adventures.
+Let Baby loose in the costume box and see what they come up with!

 - Imagination: Baby can probably turn just about anything into a hat or a costume, or you can buy kid-sized dress up accessories that encourage imaginative play, like butterfly wings, headbands with animal ears, or toy crowns.
-It might also be fun to encourage Baby to pretend to be a character in a book or movie that he knows.
+It might also be fun to encourage Baby to pretend to be a character in a book or movie that they know.

 - Empathy: Empathy is the act of putting yourself in someone else’s shoes.
 Dress up play is a great way to encourage Baby to get in the practice of seeing things from someone else’s perspective.

 - Verbal skills: Pretend play is a great opportunity to strengthen Baby‘s verbal skills and teach new vocabulary.
-Try to make it a habit of talking to Baby about what he is doing, asking questions, and saying new words and having Baby repeat them back.
+Try to make it a habit of talking to Baby about what they are doing, asking questions, and saying new words and having Baby repeat them back.

 Try taking center stage!